JRubics/poetry-publish/README.md

     pypi_token: ${{ secrets.PYPI_TOKEN }}
 ```

-Python and poetry versions can be specified in inputs as well as the build_format, allow_poetry_pre_release and ignore_dev_requirements.
+Python and poetry versions can be specified in inputs as well as the build_format, allow_poetry_pre_release and poetry_install_options.

 ```yaml
 - name: Build and publish to pypi